alsoofin/alsoofin/README.md

 <h2 align="left">👩‍💻  About Me</h2>

 <p align="left">
-  Basically, I'm an Electrical Engineering Student who likes to automate the boring stuff...<br><br>
+  an electrical engineering student who likes to automate the boring stuff...<br><br>
   - I’m currently helping build cool robots<br>
   - I'm currently learning Data Structures and Algorithms (I like to build cool apps) and SLAM to help me build a robot.<br>
   - In my free time I enjoy reading, writing, and building apps that have purpose --> <a href="https://www.linkedin.com/in/nooraldeen-al/" target="_blank">Send Suggestions!</a><br>